 Ultimately, customer support chatbots will help you create your customers' reliable on-brand experience.
 We only reinforce this consistency by the accuracy of chatbots.
 With AI in charge, messages are not skipped by mistake, help emails do not go to spam, and there is no copy-pasting or mistyping that could result in a customer getting the wrong information.

 AI chatbots make fewer errors while answering customer inquiries than human agents do.
-This is because their cognitive technology interprets customers’ responses and provides accurate answers.
+This is because their cognitive technology interprets customers’ responses and provides accurate answers creating better customer relationships.
 And these answers are automated.
 Also, chatbots have great memory that reduces the chances of misinterpreting a query or offering an incorrect solution.

 Generally, companies engage in passive customer interactions.
 That is, they only respond to inquiries but don’t start chats.

 AI bots can begin the conversation and inform customers about sales and promotions.

 Moreover, virtual assistants can offer product pages, images, blog entries, and video tutorials.
 Suppose a customer finds a nice pair of jeans on your website.
 In this case, a customer support bot can send them a link to a page with T-shirts that go well with them.
 Also, proactive customer interactions increase engagement, ensure retention and create a seamless experience for customers.

 When you look at the success of companies like Uber, Netflix, Amazon and AirBnb, you have to realize that people value convenience.
 And only when possible, they prefer to avoid humans for a service.